Jorgemendozaesp/TKT4196-CourseMaterial/py_guide.md

+# Getting started with Python

-# Guide to install Python related software for the course.
+## Guide to install Python related software for the course.

 If you find mistakes/typos or links that do no longer function, please contact:

 Jorge Mendoza (jorge.m.espinosa@ntnu.no)
 NTNU - PhD student

 ### Install Python 3.7

 First, make sure that you have python 3.7 installed.
 To verify that, type the following command on a terminal:
 ```
 $ python -V